Top 10 TV Shows of 1971: Nielsen Ratings & Prime-Time Shift

 What helped the show stay so competitive was its seriousness.
 It did not need broad comedy, domestic sentiment, or frontier mythology to connect.
 Instead, it offered viewers a disciplined law-enforcement world where professionalism was the point.
 That gave it a different kind of appeal from many of the more personality-driven hits around it.
 It was less about hanging out and more about trust in institutional competence.

-In the larger story of 1971 television, The F.B.I. matters because it helps explain why crime drama was becoming such a durable part of the new decade’s identity.
+In the larger story of 1971 television, The F.B.I. matters because it helps explain why cop shows came to rule so much of 1970s television.
 Audiences were clearly ready for more modern forms of weekly tension, as long as they still came wrapped in order.

 #9 — Bonanza